Calorimeter: Continuous Reaction Calorimeter

 The Continuous Reaction Calorimeter is especially suitable to obtain thermodynamic information for a scale-up of continuous processes in tubular reactors.
 This is useful because the released heat can strongly depend on the reaction control, especially for non-selective reactions.
 With the Continuous Reaction Calorimeter an axial temperature profile along the tube reactor can be recorded and the specific heat of reaction can be determined by means of heat balances and segmental dynamic parameters.
 The system must consist of a tubular reactor, dosing systems, preheaters, temperature sensors and flow meters.

 In traditional heat flow calorimeters, one reactant is added continuously in small amounts, similar to a semi-batch process, in order to obtain a complete conversion of the reaction.
 In contrast to the tubular reactor, this leads to longer residence times, different substance concentrations and flatter temperature profiles.
 Thus, the selectivity of not well-defined reactions can be affected.
 This can lead to the formation of by-products or consecutive products which alter the measured heat of reaction, since other bonds are formed.
 The amount of by-product or secondary product can be found by calculating the yield of the desired product.

 If the heat of reaction measured in the HFC (Heat flow calorimetry) and PFR calorimeter differ, most probably some side reactions have occurred.
 They could for example be caused by different temperatures and residence times.
 The totally measured Qr is composed of partially overlapped reaction enthalpies (ΔHr) of main and side reactions, depending on their degrees of conversion (U).

+Calorimetry in Geothermal Reactors

+Calorimeters can be used to measure the efficiency of geothermal energy conversion processes.
+Through measuring the heat input and output of the process, engineers can determine how effective the plant is at converting geothermal energy into usable electricity or other forms of energy.

+Calorimeters can also monitor the quality of the steam extracted from the geothermal resource.
+By analyzing the heat content of the steam, engineers can ensure that the resource meets the required specifications for efficient energy production.